 NOTE: For state employees this experience is interpreted at the level of a Vehicle Control Supervisor.

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Master's degree in business or public administration may be substituted for one (1) additional year of General Experience.

 (1)-Officials And Administrators

-This replaces the specification for the class of Director of State Fleet Operations in Salary Group MP 65 approved effective June 28, 1988.
-(Revised to re-establish, modify content and change title)
+This replaces the existing specification for the class of Manager of State Fleet Operations in Salary Group MP 65 approved effective June 20, 2005.
+(Revised to add Acknowledgement section and modify content) Final 23-001